-A student who is required to withdraw, voluntarily withdraws or whose registration has lapsed may apply for readmission within ten (10) years of initial registration.
+A student who is required to withdraw, who voluntarily withdraws or whose registration has lapsed may apply for readmission within ten (10) years of initial registration.
 Students may be readmitted only once during the course of their program.
 Application for readmission must meet normal application deadlines.
+Students who have not maintained registration are normally required to have a satisfactory thesis in hand or a timetable for completion approved by the Graduate Coordinator and signed by the student and thesis Supervisor, before they can be readmitted.
+Readmitted students must pay fees for the years they were not registered, at the current fee rate.

-OTHER PROGRAM COMPONENTS:
+OTHER PROGRAM COMPONENTS